MadCow234/truffle-debug-example/README.md

     ```
     *Note: The hashes will vary.
 (Never use any of this on the mainnet!)*

 1. This command looks for the SimpleStorage contract on the local blockchain and calls the `get()` function that is defined inside.
 The output is returned and converted to a number.
+Notice that the value returned is `0` (even though it is not initialized in the contract code) since Solidity automatically initializes integer types with a value of zero.

     Input:
     ```javascript